rabbitmq/rabbitmq-clusterer/README.md

 To build the plugin run `make`.

+The `VERSION` environment variable is used to specify plugin version:

+    VERSION=3.3.4 make

 ### Linking in Development Environment

 If you're running a development environment and want to link through